LukasErekson/OdinRubyProjects/Substrings/README.md

 ## Important Take-aways

-For this project, I wanted to practice Test Driven Development, so I actually wrote the spec file first, before starting a solution.
-It was very helpfl to consider what the edge cases were and what I wanted my method to return in those cases.
-Having written the tests beforehand helped me to identify bugs or other features of my code (like case insensitivity) that I probably would've otherwise missed.
+For this project, I wanted to practice Test Driven Development, so I actually wrote the spec file before starting on my solution.
+It was very helpful to consider what the edge cases were and what I wanted my method to return in those cases.
+Writing the tests beforehand helped me to identify bugs or other features of my code (like case insensitivity) that I probably would've otherwise missed.